junxit/us-congress-bills-116/bill.md

   - **(2)** *Form of report* Each report submitted under paragraph (1) shall be submitted in unclassified form but may contain a classified annex.
 - **(b)** *Imposition of sanctions*
   - **(1)** *In general* The President shall impose the following sanctions with respect to each government of a foreign country identified pursuant to subparagraph (A) or (B) of subsection (a)(1):
-    - **(A)** The United States Government shall suspend, for a period of one year, United States assistance to the government of the foreign country.
+    - **(A)** The United States Government shall suspend, for a period of 1 year, United States assistance to the government of the foreign country.
-    - **(B)** The Secretary of the Treasury shall instruct the United States Executive Director to each appropriate international financial institution to oppose, and vote against, for a period of one year, the extension by such institution of any loan or financial or technical assistance to the government of the foreign country.
+    - **(B)** The Secretary of the Treasury shall instruct the United States Executive Director to each appropriate international financial institution to oppose, and vote against, for a period of 1 year, the extension by such institution of any loan or financial or technical assistance to the government of the foreign country.
     - **(C)** No item on the United States Munitions List (established pursuant to section 38 of the Arms Export Control Act (22 U.S.C.
-2778)) or the Commerce Control List set forth in Supplement No. 1 to part 774 of title 15, Code of Federal Regulations, may be exported to the government of the foreign country for a period of one year.
+2778)) or the Commerce Control List set forth in Supplement No. 1 to part 774 of title 15, Code of Federal Regulations, may be exported to the government of the foreign country for a period of 1 year.
   - **(2)** *Exceptions* The President shall not be required to apply sanctions with respect to the government of a foreign country pursuant to paragraph (1)—
     - **(A)** with respect to materials intended to be used by United States military or civilian personnel at military facilities in the country; or
     - **(B)** if the application of such sanctions would prevent the United States from meeting the terms of any status of forces agreement to which the United States is a party.